Physics-50/Module-3/docs/week1.md

 When setting up your experiment, **make sure the range over which you vary the parameter is relevant to the experiment**.
 For example, if you are varying the angle of the diffraction grating, you will gain more useful information by focusing on the effect at small angles ($$\lesssim 5^{\circ}$$).

 As you set up to perform careful measurements, you may find it difficult to locate the maxima as precisely as you would like.
 You will collect additional measurements of these maxima in the coming weeks so it is worth investing the effort to determine a method that will allow you to perform the measurement precisely.
 Reducing the intensity of your diffraction maxima will reduce their spot size and may help with performing more precise measurements.
 One way to reduce the intensity of light is with two polarizers.
 [Click here for more information about polarizers](polarizers).
 Net effect of a polarizer: Only light polarized along the polarizer's axis will be transmitted.
-By adding a second polarizer and rotating the axis of its polarization you can control how much light gets through! **Remember to turn off the laser when inserting components into the beam path of your laser.** Speak to your instructor if you would like to reduce the intensity of your beam but aren't sure how to make use of the polarizers.
+By adding a second polarizer and rotating the axis of its polarization you can control how much light gets through the pair! **Remember to turn off the laser when inserting components into the beam path of your laser.** Speak to your instructor if you would like to reduce the intensity of your beam but aren't sure how to make use of the polarizers.

  **Remember to reset all the other parameters that also have significant effects on $$x$$, for each measurement.** For example, if you are carefully studying the effect of choice of diffraction grating, make sure to reset both the angle of the diffraction grating and the distance $$L$$ between each of the five trials for each grating.